What is a Data Scientist?

 Much has been written about what is now considered to be the sexiest professional career of the 21st century.
 In order to become one of them, a long path of assimilation of new technological and mathematical knowledge, as well as a set of personal skills, awaits.

 Nowadays, this path can be easily initiated due to the wide course offer and the vast online community.
 This path seems to have no end, because being a Data Scientist is much more to acquiring this set of capabilities in a short period of time.
 It requires a maturity and learning process that can only be achieved through experience, adaptation to change and the effort to continuously learn new things.

 Aptitudes and attitudes

-To illustrate all of the above, you can consider up to six skill groups that shape this complex profile:
+You can consider up to six skill groups that shape this complex profile: